-Synthetic Phonics is a part to whole approach to teaching phonics (Torgerson et al 2006).
+The synthetic phonics approach is a part of the whole approach to teaching phonics (Torgerson et al 2006).
 Students are taught that sounds are represented by letters (PART) and that letter sounds can be blended together (or synthesised) to form words (WHOLE).

 Synthetic Phonics differs to traditional phonics in several ways.

-Synthetic Phonics directly teaches students the alphabetic code.
-Over the early primary years, students are taught the various ways the 44 sounds which make up the English language, can be represented by letters and combinations of letters (e.g. students are initially taught that the long sound is represented by ai, then over time other representations are also taught, including ay, a_e, ey,eigh etc) (Dooner 2010).
+The synthetic phonics approach teaches students the alphabetic code directly.
+Over the early primary years, students are taught the various ways the 44 sounds which make up the English language, can be represented by letters and combinations of letters (e.g. students are initially taught that the long sound is represented by ai, then over time other representations are also taught, including ay, a_e, ey, eigh etc) (Dooner 2010).

-Synthetic Phonics teaches these sound letter correspondences in a systematic and ordered way, following a defined sequence (Torgenson et al 2006, Mesmer & Griffith 2005, Mesmer & Griffith 2005).
+The synthetic phonics approach teaches these sound-letter correspondences in a systematic and ordered way, following a defined sequence (Torgenson et al 2006, Mesmer & Griffith 2005, Mesmer & Griffith 2005).

 Students learn that letters correspond to sounds, letter sounds can be blended to form words and words can be spelled by sounding out and building a sequence of letters corresponding to the spoken sounds.

 Hence phonological awareness in an integral part of synthetic phonics (Johnston & Watson 2005) and the critical skills of phonemic awareness, sound-letter correspondence, blending, segmenting, and letter formation are developed within a synthetic phonics program (Hampenstall 1995,Stahl et al 1998).
 In addition, opportunities to develop reading fluency, vocabulary and reading comprehension should also form a part of a balanced synthetic phonics program.